RDeRenzi/mujpy/README.rst

 Released under the MIT licence.

 v.
 2.0.alpha major refactoring.
-For the time being works only via jupyter-lab notebooks (mugui is broken) Once cloned, run::
+For the time being works only via jupyter-lab notebooks (mugui is broken).
+New pc34.
+Once cloned, run::

   jupyter-lab